iaincollins/iaincollins/README.md

 _I'm an engineering lead with over 25 years of experience developing software for the web, desktop, server, mobile and network devices - including core networks - with contributions to open source spanning over two decades.
-Most of my open source work is on side projects that I do for fun._
+Most of of the contributions here are side projects I do for fun._

 # ✍ Side Projects